ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The Group Manager verifies the PoP challenge included in 'client_cred_verify' in the same way as when processing a Join Request for the OSCORE group in question, as defined in {{ssec-join-req-processing}} (REQ14).

 * The Group Manager MUST return a 5.03 (Service Unavailable) response in case the OSCORE group identified by GROUPNAME is currently inactive (see {{ssec-resource-active}}).
-The response MUST have Content-Format set to "application/ace-groupcomm+cbor" and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
-The value of the 'error' field MUST be set to 9 ("Group currently not active").
+The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 9 ("Group currently not active").

 * If the requesting group member has exclusively the role of monitor, the Group Manager replies with a 4.00 (Bad request) error response.
-The response MUST have Content-Format set to "application/ace-groupcomm+cbor" and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
-The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").
+The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 1 ("Request inconsistent with the current roles").

 * If the request is successfully processed, the Group Manager stores the association between i) the new authentication credential of the group member; and ii) the Group Identifier (Gid), i.e., the OSCORE ID Context, associated with the OSCORE group together with the OSCORE Sender ID assigned to the group member in the group.
 The Group Manager MUST keep this association updated over time.